-I understand that the Policies and Procedures for Sault Cooperative Preschool are available on Sault Cooperative Preschool's website or a hard copy is available at my request.
+I understand that the Policies and Procedures for Sault Cooperative Preschool are available on Sault Cooperative

+Preschool's website or a hard copy is available at my request.
 I have read the Policies and Procedures and I am fully aware of the philosophy, goals, policies, and procedures of Sault Ste.
 Marie Cooperative Preschool.
 I am in agreement with such conditions and will abide by them.
 Throughout the school year, policies and procedures may need to be updated.
-The Policies and Procedures will be available online and I will be notified of any updates that may occur.

-My child, , will be registered in the 5 day AM, 5 Day All Day, 3 day AM, or 3 day All Day session at Sault Ste.
+The Policies and Procedures will be available online and I will be notified of any updates that may occur. , will be registered in the 3 day AM or 3 day All Day session at My child, Sault Ste.
 Marie Cooperative Preschool.
 The monthly charge for this program is \$.
-If I plan to withdrawal my child from the program, I will give at least one months notice.
+If I plan to withdrawal my child from the program, I will give at least one month's notice.
 Tuition is due by the 1st of the month, or a late fee will be assessed.

-This signed agreement, along with a \$60.00 (if paid by April 1st) or \$80 (if paid after April 1st) non refundable registration fee, 1st month's non-refundable tuition payment and the return of the paperwork needed for my child's file, will complete the enrollment process.
+This signed agreement, along with a \$60.00 (if paid by April 1st) or \$80 (if paid after April 1st) nonrefundable registration fee, 1st month's non-refundable tuition payment and the return of the paperwork needed for my child's file, will complete the enrollment process.
+Date: Parent/Guardian Signature: Date: Parent/Guardian Signature:

-Parent/Guardian Signature:

-Parent/Guardian Signature: